-National Black Dog Day is dedicated to our four-legged black friends.
-Glossy coat, smart eyes, charming appearance – who would refuse to pet such a puppy?
-Surprisingly, animals get the same fate as black cats – it’s just crazy!
-October 1 is the best day to break the stereotypes!
+National Black Dog Day is dedicated to our four-legged black friends – a glossy coat, smart eyes, and charming appearance, who could resist petting such a pup?
+Unfortunately, black dogs often get the same fate as black cats, but October 1 is the perfect day to break the stereotype.

-National Day was founded by activist and animal rights activist Colleen Paige in 2011.
-The goal is to convey to people that black dogs are no different from any other and deserve love, affection and care.
-Society drew attention to the message of the holiday, becoming more loyal.
-But there is still a lot of work ahead!
+National Black Dog Day was founded by activist and animal rights activist Colleen Paige in 2011.
+The goal was to spread awareness that black dogs are no different from any other and deserve love, affection, and care.
+Since its inception, the holiday has gained traction and recognition, but there is still more work to be done.

 7 amazing things about dogs:

-- Animals are mentioned more than 35 times in the Bible.
+- Dogs are mentioned more than 35 times in the Bible.

-- The Great Dane is the largest dog in the world, the bulldog is the most popular, the St. Bernard is the heaviest (weight can reach up to 120 kg).
+- The Great Dane is the world’s largest dog breed, the Bulldog is the most popular, and the St. Bernard is the heaviest (up to 120 kg).

 - Small breeds mature faster than large ones.

-- The oldest breed appeared in 329 BC.
-The name is Saluki.
+- The oldest breed is the Saluki, which first appeared in 329 BC.

 - Dogs can become jealous if they see their owner paying attention to someone else.

-- Dogs exude sweat through the pads of their paws.
+- Dogs sweat through the pads of their paws.

-- Four-legged friends understand up to 1000 words.
+- Four-legged friends can understand up to 1000 words.

-And they also dedicate songs to black dogs!
-For example, Led Zeppelin’s “Black Dog” was written in honor of a Labrador that roamed the band’s recording studio.
+And even songs have been written in honor of black dogs!
+Led Zeppelin’s “Black Dog” was written in honor of a Labrador that roamed their recording studio.

-The noblest thing to do on National Black Dog Day is to visit a kennel and adopt a black dog.
-An important rule is that you must be sure that you can take care of a friend.
-If for some reason you doubt this, become a volunteer and come visit the dogs, spend time with them, bring toys and treats.
+The noblest thing to do on National Black Dog Day is to visit a kennel and adopt a black dog, but be sure that you can commit to taking care of your new friend.
+If you are uncertain, become a volunteer and visit the dogs, spend time with them, bring toys and treats.